YonasWorkneh/Tic_Tac/README.md

 ## Getting Started
 To run the Tic Tac Toe game locally, follow these steps:

-## Clone the repository:
+1. Clone the repository:
-Copy
 git clone https://github.com/YonasWorkneh/Tic_Tac.git
-Navigate to the project directory:
+2. Navigate to the project directory: cd Tic_Tac
-Copy
-cd Tic_Tac
-Open the index.html file in your preferred web browser.
+3. Open the index.html file in your preferred web browser.
 Alternatively, you can visit the https://yonasworkneh.github.io/Tic_Tac/ to play the game directly in your browser.

 ## Contributing